 How Gift Aid works

 Gift Aid is an easy and effective way to maximise the value of your donation to Fight for Sight.
 It can be used on donations of any amount from your taxable income made by cash, cheque, postal order, direct debit, standing order, debit card and even foreign currency (including the euro).
 Simply give Fight for Sight your permission to Gift Aid your donation and we will do the rest.
+Please be advised that Gift Aid cannot be claimed on donations made on behalf of a group or a collection.

 If you are making an online donation or completing a Direct Debit or donation form please make sure you tick the Gift Aid box.
 It's as easy as that.
 If you would like to make a Gift Aid declaration after you have given, please use our donation form.